Nenotriple/img-txt_viewer/docs/User_Guide.md

 This means that the entered text will appear at the start of each text file.

+- **Use:**
+  1. Enter the text you want to insert at the start of all text files in the provided entry field.
+  2. Press the `Go!` button or hit `Enter` to apply the prefix to all text files.
+  3. A backup of the text files will be created before making any changes.

-- **Undo**
+- **Tips:**
+  - Ensure the text you want to prefix is entered exactly as you want it to appear.
+  - If a filter is applied, only text files that match the filter will be affected.
+  - The "Undo" button can revert the last prefix action if needed.

+> [!NOTE]
-  - When using `Search and Replace`, `Prefix`, or `Append`, a backup of the text files will be made and saved to the working directory before making any changes.
+> - When using `Search and Replace`, `Prefix`, or `Append`, a backup of the text files will be made and saved to the working directory before making any changes.
-  - Pressing `Undo` will restore the text backup. `Undo` only creates one history of backups, and using another tool will erase the previous backup.
+> - Pressing `Undo` will restore the text backup. `Undo` only creates one history of backups, and using another tool will erase the previous backup.

 ---

 ### Append
 #### *(Insert text at the END of all text files)*